pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

    </td>
    <td>
 <ul>
-<li>It’s completely compatible with the MySQL protocol and requires hardly any changes to the application.
+<li>It's completely compatible with the MySQL protocol and requires hardly any changes to the application.
 <li>Distributed storage, infinite scalability, and high availability.
 <li>A perfect alternative to MySQL sharding.
-<li>DDL schema changes don’t affect the application.
+<li>DDL schema changes don't affect the application.
 <li>Transaction support with the snapshot level of isolation.
 <li>Compatible with CDC.
 </li>